banisterious/obsidian-canvas-roots/docs/planning/v0170-migration-notice.md

 ## Leaf Design

-Opens in the right sidebar as a custom view:
+Opens as a main workspace tab (not sidebar):

 ```
 ┌─────────────────────────────────────────────────────────┐